-Just as structure planning is needed for intensive development on land, there is a growing need for better planning and management of infrastructure in the coastal marine area.
-While territorial authorities develop land-based structure plans, Waikato Regional Council is responsible for the integrated management of infrastructure in the coastal marine area as signalled in UFD-M19.
+Just as development area planning is needed for intensive development on land, there is a growing need for better planning and management of infrastructure in the coastal marine area.
+While territorial authorities develop land-based development area plans, Waikato Regional Council is responsible for the integrated management of infrastructure in the coastal marine area as signalled in UFD-M19.